Peter Pan copyright

 Peter Pan silhouette

-A royalty means a percentage of the ticket price or book price payable to Great Ormond Street Hospital Children’s Charity for performances, published books or films based on Peter Pan wherever applicable.
+Royalties are a percentage of ticket or book sales paid to GOSH Charity for performances, publications, or films based on Peter Pan.

 Credits